Fork me on GitHub

 possible receivers).

-Because the event approach is more general, it is preferred by the designers of SARL.
+Because the event approach is more general and close to the typical agent definitions in SARL, it is preferred by the designers of SARL.

 So, to send data to another entity in SARL, you create an instance of an event and emit the event in a Space.
 The sending API is detailed in the Built-in Capacity Reference.